 Cookiecutters are bioluminescent, producing their own light on specific body sections, like squid.

 According to researchers, the sharks may use this camouflage ability to hide among squid as bigger fish, including tuna, feed on the squid.
-The larger fish are surprised by the sharks, who attack them before vanishing from the area.
+The larger fish are surprised when the sharks attack them and take a bite before vanishing from the area.

 What Makes the Cookiecutter Shark so Unique?